EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/Religion/ElementalKings.md

 #### Qmn, the Void
 Qmn is the primordial deity of the void, it envelops the world as it exists beyond the domain of the elemental kings.
+She is the chill night that encompasses all.

 ### Minor Deities